arpitbbhayani/articles/blogs/copy-on-write.md

 Having a CoW would make things super performant when the copied instance is never modified.
 Since there are no modifications, hence no deep copy and hence the copied instance is just a copy-by-reference of the original resource.
 Thus we save an expensive deep copy operation in case the copied resouce is never modifies.

-THis is usually the case when the `fork` system call is made to create child process. [fork-exec-wait](https://en.wikipedia.org/wiki/Fork%E2%80%93exec) is a very common pattern in operating systems; where a child process is forked and immedeatly it executes a program replacing the entire copied parent space.
+This is usually the case when the `fork` system call is made to create child process. [fork-exec-wait](https://en.wikipedia.org/wiki/Fork%E2%80%93exec) is a very common pattern in operating systems; where a child process is forked and immedeatly it executes a program replacing the entire copied parent space.
 Here since the child do not intend to modify its program space, inherited from parent, and simply replace it with the new program, bu having CoW makes sene.
 We have a lot of efforts.

 ## No Locks Needed
 One major benefit we get from CoW is that it removes the need of Locks altogether.
 Since on every write we are creating a new copy of the resource there are no in-place updates.
 Hence